 (See the full Pallmann Magic Oil review )

-The biggest obvious advantage that Rubio Monocoat offers is the HUGE selection of colors available right out of the tin (with Magic Oil you’ll need to stain first)… and then the incredible amount of different color mixes and affects you can get by using the “Smoked” and “Fumed” options.
+The biggest obvious advantage that Rubio Monocoat offers is the HUGE selection of colors available right out of the tin (with Magic Oil you’ll need to stain or mix the basic colors first)… and then the incredible amount of different color mixes and affects you can get by using the “Smoked” and “Fumed” options.

 This really puts this hardwax oil in a category of its own.
 The patterns, designs and colors you can have on your floor are virtually unlimited.
 For the creative types, this is the way to go.